The Perfect Fourth of July in New Hampshire By

 For a full day jammed-packed with patriotic, summertime fun, visit Holman Stadium in downtown Nashua.
 Children’s Field Day begins at 10 a.m., and includes games, face painting, races, and so much more.
 In the afternoon, enjoy a rock concert, followed by a performance by the New Hampshire Symphony, an incredible organization.
 At 8 p.m., watch the inductions into the Nashua Hall of Fame, followed by the Spartans Drum and Bugle Corps.
 At dusk, enjoy one of the best firework displays in the state.
 All events are free and appropriate for the whole family.

 Pittsburg celebrates Independence Day with a quintessentially American weekend featuring a flea market, craft fair, vintage car show, antique tractor displays, and children’s fishing derby!
-Join the Pittsburg community on the Murphy Dam ballpark at 11 a.m. to celebrate our nation the way only New Hampshirites can.
+Join the Pittsburg community on the Murphy Dam ballpark at 11 a.m. on July 7 to celebrate our nation the way only New Hampshirites can.
 Cap off the evening with a dazzling firework display, the way our founders intended!

 Since 1961, Ashland has been a premier New Hampshire destination to celebrate our national independence, and shows no signs of slowing down anytime soon.
 Start out the day of the Fourth with a pancake breakfast hosted by the Common Man.
 Burn off those delicious carbs with a mid-morning parade (enter your own float for a change at great prizes!), followed by a good old fashioned dance and evening fireworks display.
 The festivities continue into July 5, with evening entertainment followed by another incredible pyrotechnics show.